Prince Fielder: Career statistics

+Post-playing career

+Fielder served as the hitting coach for the American League team in the 2024 All-Star Futures Game.

 Personal life

 Fielder was named after his grandfather.
 He married his wife Chanel in 2005 during the Triple-A All-Star break while playing for the Nashville Sounds.
 They have two sons.
 Fielder filed for divorce in May 2013, but by March 2014, he and his wife had reconciled.
-They reside in Windermere, FL.
+They reside in Windermere, Florida.

 Fielder has a tattoo on the left side of his neck that reads, "왕자", Korean for "Prince".